How Aubrey Plaza, Jenna Ortega, & Selena Gomez Helped These Deadpan Latinas Feel Seen

 Talia Mychael Blaney, a Mexican-Italian actor in Los Angeles, also immediately thinks of Plaza’s turn as April on the fan-favourite series.
 It’s that dry sense of humour she connects with most.

-“I find her sarcastic, deadpan humor hilarious,” says Blaney, 30.
-“I have two sides of my humor, one of which is very straight to it and sarcastic; the other side is completely opposite and very expressive.
+“I find her sarcastic, deadpan humour hilarious,” says Blaney, 30.
+“I have two sides of my humour, one of which is very straight to it and sarcastic; the other side is completely opposite and very expressive.
 I’ll credit my deadpan as the reason why I haven’t had to get Botox yet.”

 AdvertisementADVERTISEMENT